ceol/pypkm/README.md

 editing.
 A proper API reference will be made available in time.
 Until then, refer to the appropriate function's documentation in the `pypkm.attr` module.

 If you've edited the data, you probably want to save.
-If you've created the Pokémon from scratch or loaded directly from data and did not specify a path to save, you must do so now:
+PyPKM does not handle saving data; you must save the file yourself.
+However, to convert an object into a string of byte data:

-    my_pkm.save('/path/to/NewPokemon.pkm')
+    # you can call tostring()

-If you loaded data from a file and optionally do not specify a path, PyPKM will create a new file in the same directory as the old to avoid overwriting the old data:
+    my_pkm.tostring()

-    my_pkm.save()
+    # or you can use repr()
-    # MyPokemon_new.pkm
+    repr(my_pkm)

 [5]: http://bulbapedia.bulbagarden.net/wiki/Index_number